ahmedzbyr/taealam/terraform_examples/datastream_mysql_to_bq_thru_proxy/README.md

 ![datastream_pxy_private_connection_to_proxy](https://ahmedzbyr.gitlab.io/images/datastream_pxy_private_connection_to_proxy.png)

-## Step 7: Create Connection Profile to the Source MySQL using Private connection.
+## Step 7: Create Connection Profile to the Source MySQL using Private connection

 After establishing private connectivity, we can leverage it to connect to the proxy node.
 By providing the IP address of this proxy node, we create a direct link to the CloudSQL instance.